rameshkoppisetti/amazon-project/amazon-clone/README.md

-# Getting Started with Create React App
+# Open the app in browser

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed using React js, firebase,Stripe,  [Amazon-clone](https://clone-ba6c7.web.app/).

 ## Available Scripts